intgr/pg_journal/doc/pg_journal.md

 * PostgreSQL version 9.2+ (earlier versions supported with a server patch).
 * systemd v38 or newer with libsystemd-journal installed.

+### Caveats

+pg\_journal is not yet finished.
+The current version has some caveats:

+* `journalctl` cannot currently display multiline log messages, such as `log_statement` messages for multiline queries.
+These messages are shown as:

+        Sep 12 00:45:47 hostname postgres[3526]: [123B blob data]

+* Currently, the default `journalctl` output only displays the main log message without HINT/DETAIL etc lines.
+See below how to access the other fields.

+* Under high log traffic, systemd can drop some messages.
+This may be due to a bug or limitation in the current systemd version.

 Configuration
 -------------